 Miami’s South Beach [photo, Zickie Allgrove]

 With so many activities, how you spend the rest of the afternoon should depend on your own interests and personality.
 Do love water sports and active vacations?
-Then why not kayak on the intracoastal waterway?
-On Purdy Avenue single and double kayaks can be rented at South Beach Kayak.
-Not far from your departure point are small islands to explore, including Monument Island with an obelisk dedicated to one of Miami Beach’s earliest visionaries, Carl Fisher.
+Then why not kayak on the Intracoastal waterway?
+On Purdy Avenue, single and double kayaks can be rented at South Beach Kayak.
+Please note, due to COVID-19 maks must be worn while renting your gear at South Beach Kayak.
+Not far from your departure point are small islands to explore.
+This includes Monument Island with an obelisk dedicated to one of Miami Beach’s earliest visionaries, Carl Fisher.

-If a sea paddle doesn’t appeal, you might prefer more museum-hopping.
+If a sea paddle doesn’t appeal, you might also prefer more museum-hopping.
 Not far from the eastern side of Lincoln Road is the Bass Museum of Art, housed in a gorgeous coral rock Art Deco building.
-Cutting edge contemporary work and a permanent collection that includes Renaissance pieces make for a rewarding experience.
+Please note, due to COVID-19, masks must be worn at all times at the Bass Museum of Art.
+Cutting-edge contemporary work and a permanent collection that includes Renaissance pieces make for a rewarding experience.

 South Beach Clay Hotel, Española Way [photo, Zickie Allgrove]

 If, however, the idea of just relaxing and absorbing the sights and sounds of historic South Beach seems like the right choice for you, take a walk from Lincoln Road to charming Española Way, just north of 14th Street.
-These two quaint blocks of Spanish style architecture date from the 1920s and 1930s and ooze historic atmosphere.
-Restaurants, cafes, and small boutiques line each side of the street.
-Notorious gangster Al Capone reputedly gambled at what is today the Clay Hotel (on the corner of Washington Avenue).
-Cuban band leader and eventual TV star Desi Arnaz turned American dancers onto the rumba craze here in the 1930s.
+These two quaint blocks of Spanish-style architecture date from the 1920s and 1930s and ooze the historic atmosphere.
+Restaurants, cafes, and also small boutiques line each side of the street.
+Notorious gangster Al Capone reputedly gambled at the old Clay Hotel.
+Cuban bandleader and eventual TV star Desi Arnaz turned American dancers onto the rumba craze here in the 1930s.

 Chocolate crepe, A la Folie Cafe [photo, Zickie Allgrove]